RyftPay/ryft-android/README.md

                 subAccountId = null || "<the Id of the sub-account you are taking payments for>", googlePayConfiguration = RyftDropInGooglePayConfiguration(
-                    merchantName = "<The name of your business>", merchantCountryCode = "<The ISO 3166-1 alpha-2 country code of your business>" )
+                    merchantName = "<The name of your business>", merchantCountryCode = "<The ISO 3166-1 alpha-2 country code of your business>", billingAddressRequired = true //Optional flag, defaults to false )
             )
         )